jawira/doctrine-diagram-bundle/docs/configuration.md

   --server=SERVER          PlantUML server URL, only used to convert puml diagrams to svg and png.
   --connection=CONNECTION  Doctrine connection to use.
   --theme=THEME            Change diagram colors and style.
+  --exclude=EXCLUDE        Comma separated list of tables to exclude from diagram.
 ```